 1) Choose the right type of chain links to keep necklaces from tangling.

 Necklace chains to get:

-Dense necklace chains that don't bend will resist tangling like the chain necklace set on the left or the pearl compass necklace on the right.
+Dense necklace chains that don't bend will resist tangling like the set of 3 chains, pearl chain choker, chain necklace set on the bottom left, or the pearl compass necklace on the bottom right.
 There is a huge variety of necklace chains out there and some necklace chains are just much less prone to tangling than others.
 Look for necklace chains that are dense and sleek-looking like the snake chain or box chain.
 Since these don't even want to bend, they're much less likely to tangle.

 Necklace chains to avoid: